sparkflows/sparkflows-docs/docs/aws/running-on-emr.rst

     cd <fire install_dir>
     hadoop fs -put data /tmp

-Running Example Workflows
+Install and Running Example Workflows
 ------------------------

-* Logout from the current session and login again with the 'hadoop' user

 * Start off with executing the example workflows::

     - Fire comes pre-packaged with a number of example workflows
     - You can install them by clicking on the 'Install example workflows' link in the landing page when logged in as the `admin` user.

+* Logout from the current session and login again with the 'hadoop' user

     - Execute the workflows